The MD Anderson Symptom Inventory

 The MDASI Symptom Library

 Individual and sets of symptom items from the MDASI Symptom Library may be added to the core MDASI or a MDASI module (sidebar, right) to create an experimental MDASI that is tailored to your clinical research or practice.
-Items are added to the end of the original questionnaire to maintain the integrity of its psychometric validity.
+We append these additional items to the end of the original questionnaire to maintain the integrity of its psychometric validity.

 All symptom items are available in English, as well as in other languages.